FIRES, INCLUDING HIGH SEVERITY FIRES, ARE GOOD FOR FORESTS

 4-H filming.
 After the Burn:

-Other citations for the scientific studies and research on the importance of post-fire areas and the negative impacts associated with post-fire logging are listed below.
-The Forest Service has not disclosed or analyzed many of the research studies condemning post-fire logging.
+Other citations for the scientific studies and research on fire regimes, forest density and composition, and the importance of post-fire areas and the negative impacts associated with post-fire logging are listed below.

 Beschta, R.; Rhodes, J.; Kauffman, B.; Minashall; Karr, J.; Perry, D.; Gresswell, R.; Frissell, C.; Hauer, R.; 2004.
 Post fire Management on Forested Public Lands of the Western United States.
 Conservation Biology 18 (4) p.
 957–967

 Bradley, C.; Hanson, C.; DellaSala, D. 2016.
 Does increased forest protection correspond to higher fire severity in frequent-fire forests of the western United States?
 Ecosphere vol 7(10).

 Center for Biological Diversity and the John Muir Project (2014).
 Nourished by Wildfire: The Ecological Benefits of the Rim Wildfire and the Threat of Salvage Logging

 Cohen, J.D.
 2000.
 Preventing disaster: home ignitability in the Wildland-Urban Interface.
 Journal of Forestry 98: 15-21.